clioh/pointwitter/README.md

 ## Approach

+Note: While these are the choices I've made for the projects, I would consider them to be strong opinions, weakly held.
+I'm constantly developing as an engineer and reading and learning about new approaches and the relative tradeoffs.

 ### Apollo Server

 Apollo Server is the server-side service maintained by Apollo, who is undoubtedly a leader in the graphQL revolution.
 I like Apollo Server because it easily integrates with the client side offerings that Apollo has as well.
 Furthermore, it lets me easily choose the framework I want to use, which in this case is Micro.
 More on that below.

-Apollo offers thorough documentation, which helps significantly, and it widely used by the community at large, meaning it is unlike to disappear in the next few years.
+Apollo offers thorough documentation, which helps significantly, and it widely used by the community at large, meaning it is unlikely to disappear in the next few years.

 The other tempting alternative to Apollo would be graphQL Yoga, which is maintained by Prisma. graphQL Yoga offers much the same thing in a slightly more opinionated framework.
 One of the disadvantages of it is that it requires you to use Express.